SamotsvetyForecasting/optimal-scoring/1-pay-for-bits/pay-for-bits.md

 In this working paper, we outline an incentivization method, "paying for bits", which combines features of prediction markets and forecasting platforms to produce a scoring rule that pays forecasters well, is proper, and nonetheless incentivizes collaboration.
 This scoring rule has both a discrete form—where resolution is either a yes or a no, and a continuous form—where resolution can be any probability between 0 and 1.

 In essence, we start out with the logarithmic scoring rule, and we add a few bells and whistles to make it collaborative.
-We also reinterpret it using the concept of a prediction market with an automatic market maker, which is a better abstraction because it deals more elegantly with forecasters not being able to input arbitrarily low probabilities.
+We also prefer the interpretation of a scoring rule as prediction market with an automatic market maker, which is a better abstraction because it deals more elegantly with forecasters not being able to input arbitrarily high or low probabilities.

 In particular, the practical innovations we suggest are: